Frostinassiky/fast-rcnn/README.md

 Created by Ross Girshick at Microsoft Research, Redmond.

+Modified by Peng Tang to adapt training fast-rcnn by pseudo ground truths.

+The pseudo should be putted under the folder data/selective_search_data, and named as voc_2007_trainval_gt.mat (or voc_2012_trainval_gt.mat).

 ### Introduction

 **Fast R-CNN** is a fast framework for object detection with deep ConvNets.
 Fast R-CNN